-Wigner's classical theorem about the convergence of the eigenvalues of Gaussian random matrices was strengthened in \cite{HT} as follows: let $X^{(k)}(\omega)$ be a random $k \times k$-matrix the entries of which are independent complex Gaussian $N(0,k^{-1})$, then for almost all $\omega$, $X^{(k)}(\omega)$ tends strongly to a circular random variable.
-A similar result is valid for the classical Gaussian Wigner (Hermitian) matrices (model for the so-called GUE) now with a semi-circular limit.
-See \cite{HT,CM} for more general results.\\ \n\textit{Acknowledgement.} I am very grateful to Mikael de la Salle, \'Eric Ricard and Paul Skoufranis for useful communications.
+Wigner's classical theorem about the convergence of the eigenvalues of Gaussian random matrices was strengthened in \cite{HT} as follows: let $X^{(k)}(\omega)$ be a random $k \times k$-matrix the entries of which are independent complex Gaussian $N(0,k^{-1})$, then for almost all $\omega$, the \emph{nonnormal} random matrices $X^{(k)}(\omega)$ tend strongly to a circular random variable.
+A similar result is valid for the classical Gaussian Wigner Hermitian (and hence normal) matrices (model for the so-called GUE) now with a semi-circular limit.
+In the latter case, if $\mu^{(k)}(\omega)$ is the spectral probability distribution of the eigenvalues of $X^{(k)}(\omega)$, with support $K^{(k)}(\omega)$, then $\mu^{(k)}(\omega)$ tends weakly to the ``circular" probability measure on $K=[-2,2]$ and \eqref{x33} holds for almost all $\omega$.
+A similar result holds for random unitary $k \times k$-matrices.
+In that case the limit $\mu$ is the uniform Haar probability on the unit circle.
+In Random Matrix Theory, \eqref{x33} for the spectra of random matrices, is viewed as a result on ``the edge of the spectrum", while mere weak convergence deals with ``the bulk of the spectrum".\\ See \cite{HT,CM,HST,Sc,A} for more general results.\\